 By the end of this course, students will be able to:

-■ critically evaluate the scientific methods used to record the movements and behaviour of marine mammals;
+critically evaluate and reflect on scientific methods used to record the abundance and behaviour of marine mammals and seabirds;

-■ apply suitable field and laboratory methods to assess the abundance and behaviour of marine mammals;
+apply suitable field or laboratory methods to analyse the abundance, diet and behaviour of marine mammals and seabirds;

-■ discuss and critically appraise the status of marine mammal populations and current national and international conservation policies.
+discuss and critically evaluate the status of marine mammals and seabirds and current national and international conservation policies.